the-future-dev/odissey/notion/Prototype 1fcfdf535bef8097a7cbdcff2fa1aaa5/System Design 205fdf535bef80f18c88cf50470e42c9.md

         1. roles of access for functionalities and information
 2. **Domain Model**
     1. UML: class, attributes, relations, …
 3. **Logical High-level Architecture**: gather together functionalities and the model, with a high level definition of the system parts and a precise (also visually) definition of the user interaction with it.
     - Context Diagram: system ↔ external actors
     - Container Diagram: runtimes / processes / modules
     - Component Diagram: key classes, services, interfaces
     - Record major Technology / Design Decisions (ADRs)
 4. Testing plan

-## Design
+## Design Development

 Gather all shit up to design.